 We’ll keep some personal information for a reasonable period after your contract with us has expired, in case you decide to use our services again.
 We, or one of our partners, may contact you about Vodacom services during this time if you haven’t opted out of receiving marketing communications from us.

 Keeping your personal information secure

 We have specialised security teams who constantly review and improve our measures to protect your personal information from unauthorised access, accidental loss, disclosure or destruction.

-Communications over the internet (such as emails) are not secure unless they have been encrypted.
-Your communications may go through a number of countries before being delivered – as this is the nature of the internet.
+Communications over the internet (such as e-mails) aren’t secure unless they’ve been encrypted.
+Your communications may go through a number of countries before being delivered, as this is the nature of the internet.

-We’ll never ask for your secure personal or account information by unsolicited means of communication.
+We’ll never ask for your secure personal or account information by an unsolicited means of communication.
 You’re responsible for keeping your personal and account information secure and not sharing it with others.

 You may choose to disclose your information in certain ways such as social plug-ins (including those offered by Google, Facebook, Twitter and Pinterest) or using third-party services that allow you to post reviews or other information publicly, and a third party could use that information.